 To receive our email updates for upcoming musical events, just click HERE to go through an easy online signup process.

-For this year's Tenth Anniversary Production we'd like to enhance your enjoyment and understanding of 'The Yeoman of the Guard' with interesting details about its soaring music, colorful characters and dramatic story, all of which have delighted audiences since the opera's debut in 1888.
-Perhaps you have friends you would like to share this with - please forward this email to them, we'd love to add them to our audience!
-They can simply click HERE to add their names to our email list, and receive fun historical and musical info that will make seeing Yeomen even more enjoyable.
+For this year's Tenth Anniversary production we'd like to enhance your enjoyment and understanding of 'The Yeoman of the Guard' with interesting details about its soaring music, colorful characters and dramatic story, all of which have delighted audiences since the opera's debut in 1888.
+If you would like to see our emails just click HERE to add your name to our email list, and receive fun historical and musical info that will make seeing Yeomen even more enjoyable.

 In our previous post (you can find that HERE) we explained that the Yeoman guard the Tower of London; and in this opera they guard one particular prisoner, Colonel Fairfax.
 Gilbert and Sullivan are known for giving clever and expressive names to their characters, and the Colonel's name is uncannily similar to 'Fair Face' - an appropriate description of the young and handsome leading man of the show.
 His backstory will help you understand how he comes into this dire predicament as a prisoner condemned to death:

 Fairfax was unjustly accused of sorcery by an evil relative and is imprisoned.
 Fairfax has a good friend in Sergeant Merrrill, of the Yeomen Guard, and his daughter Phoebe, who both wish him freed.
 They concoct a plan to spring Fairfax from his cell and ask Phoebe's brother Leonard, who has just arrived from an army campaign, to allow Fairfax to pose as him to avoid detection.
 Leonard agrees to do it.
 When the Yeomen march Fairfax out for his execution, he sees Phoebe weeping and comfortingly sings to her -

 I might have had to die,